GemTalk/GemConnect-for-Postgres/README.md

 1. Find the Postgres client shared library on your system.
 The file name is libpq.so and it should be in /usr/lib or /usr/local/lib.

-2. Set the enviroment variable POSTGRES_LIB to reference the ***full path*** to the Postgres shared library (this is only needed during installation.
+2. Set the envirnoment variable POSTGRES_LIB to reference the ***full path*** to the Postgres shared library (this is only needed during installation.
 Once initialized, GCfP remembers where this library is located).
 ```
 export POSTGRES_LIB=/usr/lib/libpq.so
 ```